cyclus/cyclus.github.com/source/module/custom_tables.rst

 =======================

 Agents are allowed to write their own custom output into the database during simulations.
-The interface for recording this data is acessible through the agent's :term:`context`.
+The interface for recording this data is accessible through the agent's :term:`context`.
 Data may be logged via the Context::NewDatum function:

 .. code-block:: c++